algorand/go-algorand/README.md

 ## Building from source ##

-Development is done using the [Go Programming Language](https://golang.org/), and this document assumes that you have a functioning environment setup.
+Development is done using the [Go Programming Language](https://golang.org/) version 1.12.x, and this document assumes that you have a functioning environment setup.
 If you need assistance setting up an environment please visit the [official Go documentation website](https://golang.org/doc/).

 ### Linux / OSX ###